When Words Fall Short,

 - Ayurveda: Sound for dosha balance

-- Greek traditions: Music to calm mind and body
+- Greek traditions: Music used to calm mind and body

 - Indigenous cultures: Drums, chants, communal sound rituals